 Where can I find requirements for the music program?

-The Graduate Student Handbook can be found as a PDF file on the right side of the Graduate page of our website.
+The Graduate Student Handbook can be found as a PDF file on the introduction page of our website.

 What application materials are required to apply to the Music Department and is funding available?

 The Graduate School Admissions Office (firstname.lastname@example.org) can answer any questions regarding the application process and financial aid.

 How many writing samples should be submitted with an application?

 We don’t have a specified length for writing samples, but usually suggest 2-3 writing examples that best represent the quality of your work and your current interests (in diverse areas if possible).
 They can be a selection of shorter papers (10-20 pages) or larger chapters.

 If you extract chapters from a longer thesis (e.g. a master’s thesis) it is helpful to summarize the excised parts.
 Vice versa, if you decide to submit an entire thesis, please indicate which sections are the most important ones to focus on.

 What is the level of proficiency required to pass the language examinations in the first three years of the graduate program?

 Purpose: The purpose of the language examinations is to ensure that students have basic linguistic capability in important languages of their discipline and/or those languages in which they plan to conduct their research.